Britain's FTSE boosted, with pharmaceutical stocks in demand

 “However, this is all slightly muddied by an accounting policy change which we expect to cause some early sell-side confusion this morning.”

 Saga Plc also suffered from a stake sale.
 Acromas Bid Co Ltd, the travel and insurance firm’s largest shareholder, sold a 13 percent stake through a discounted placing.
-The shares fell 4.7 percent.
-(Editing by Gareth Jones)
+The shares fell more than 5 percent.
+(Editing by Larry King)